Rail workers never stopped fighting for paid sick days. Now persistence is paying off

 A handful of his colleagues across the aisle seem to agree.

 Just before the Senate voted to impose the rail contract without sick leave, there had been a vote on a separate bill that gave rail workers seven days of paid sick time.
-Six Republicans including Braun had gotten on board, but the measure fell short of the 60 votes it needed to clear the Senate.
+Six Republicans including Ted Cruz, Josh Hawley and Braun had gotten on board, but the measure fell short of the 60 votes it needed to clear the Senate.

 "Those of us in Congress who voted for seven days... we are not going to forget this issue," Sanders warned on Thursday.